Search

 D. Understand the Consequences

-2. many Americans suffer from any one of many diseases that are transmitted sexually between uncommitted partners, sometimes shortening their lives or burdening their future spouses
+2. many Americans suffer from any one of many diseases that are transmitted between uncommitted partners, sometimes shortening their lives or burdening their future spouses

 3. most ominous, however, is the guilt that envelops the heart of the Christian who falls into sexual immorality and will now be unable to present a future spouse with a clean slate, and who has forfeited his or her sanctification, or distinctiveness (First Thessalonians 4:3-8)